wp-plugins/flyzoo/readme.txt

 Flyzoo is a chat platform providing live support with real time visitor monitoring, and group chats for communities!
-Get started in just 5 minutes, no coding skills required.
+Get started in just 5 minutes.

 == Description ==